Philosophy (PHIL)

 PHIL 4953 Seminar in Philosophy (3 credits)

-Designed to initiate a group of qualified students in the techniques and discipline of scholarly research by concentrated work in a defined subject area.
-Critical reading and analysis of sources.
-Specific subjects of seminars to be announced in the Schedule of Classes.
+Initiates a group of qualified students in the techniques and discipline of scholarly research by concentrated work in a defined subject area.
+Requires critical reading and analysis of sources.
+Specific subjects of seminars are announced in the Schedule of Classes.

 Level of Study: Undergraduate